Expressionist Movement (1880s onwards)

 This situation, for which Kirchner is responsible, can be seen in the many pictures composed by the Die Brucke painters.
 A reality charged with meaning for the community was impregnated with a religiosity or symbolic significance.
 This is also the distinguishing feature of the Fauves.
 The artist did not simply mirror the age he was living in: beyond the anecdotal subject, there had to be a universal human truth.

-At the end of 1911, at a time when the Die Brucke movement was beginning to break up, another group emerged in Munich, called Der Blaue Reiter (Blue Rider) centered around Franz Marc (1880-1916), Kandinsky and his partner Gabriele Munter (1877-1962), and Alexei von Jawlensky (1864-1941) the "Russian Matisse".
+At the end of 1911, at a time when the Die Brucke movement was beginning to break up, another group emerged in Munich, called Der Blaue Reiter (Blue Rider) centered around Franz Marc (1880-1916), Kandinsky and his partner Gabriele Munter (1877-1962), and Alexei von Jawlensky (1864-1941) the "Russian Matisse", along with other talented painters like Lyonel Feininger (1871-1956).
 Like Die Brucke, the group reacted against naturalism, against Impressionism, and insisted on the instinctive forces of the artist.
 As for the Der Blaue Reiter artists, a return to man's origins haunted Kandinsky's circle.
 There was an anti-materialist and especially anti-positivist reaction, which led to a literary interest in mystical thinkers and which also claimed to include a certain element of primitivism.
 In 1912, Der Blaue Reiter published an almanac in which the illustrations, which were carefully chosen by Kandinsky, alternated between pictures and numerous popular prints from Russia, China, Borneo, Cameroon, Easter Island and New Caledonia.

 In fact, a mood shared by practically an entire generation of intellectuals was born in approximately 1890 and developed from 1911 onwards.
 That year, the new aspirations began to break out.
 In June, Kurt Hiller opened in Berlin his Cabaret Neo-Pathetique.
 Jakob van Hoddis suddenly became famous by reading a poem there, called End of the World, which was felt to mark a crucial turning-point.
 Something as yet ill-defined was glimpsed.
 There was a desire to break with the past.
 All conventions were overthrown in order to reach out towards a new world which they could already foresee.
 People gathered around reviews that publicized their revolts and aspirations.
 In fact, when the word expressionism itself was coined, it provided a focus for their feelings, which had been in gestation for decades and which destroyed everything that was in their way.
 Previously, when talking about the subjectivity on which the aesthetic common to the expressionists was founded, we have intentionally used examples dating from before 1912: fragments of Bebuquin by Carl Einstein were published in 1907.
 The Assassination of a Buttercup is a short story written by Doblin in 1905.
 Oskar Kokoschka published the first version of Murderer, The Hope of Women, in 1910.